CTSRD-CHERI/bluecheck/README.md

 BlueCheck
 =========

-BlueCheck is a generic test-bench written in the Bluespec HDL.
+BlueCheck is a *generic* test-bench written in the Bluespec HDL.
 It is generic in the sense that it can be used to test any design.

-To use it, the developer simply provides specification of correctness: a set of properties, written in Bluespec, about the design under test.
+To use it, the developer simply provides a specification of
+correctness: a set of properties, written in Bluespec, about the design under test.

 BlueCheck then automatically tests these properties, reporting any counter-examples found.